faheemameen/Typescript-Projects/README.md

 `tsc -init`

 ### Compiling Our typescript
-To compile our code, we'll need to run the tsc command using filename. tsc will read the tsconfig.json in the current directory, and apply the configuration against the TypeScript compiler to generate the compiled JavaScript code
+To compile our code, we'll need to run the tsc command using filename. tsc will read the tsconfig.json in the current directory, and apply the configuration against the TypeScript compiler to generate the compiled JavaScript code.

 `tsc app.ts`

 ## Inquirer
 Inquirer is an NPM package that provides an easy way to capture user input in your Node. js command line interface applications.
 It provides several methods for asking questions and returning answers from the user that can be accessed by a . then promise function.

 `npm i inquirer`

 ## Chalk
 Chalk module in Node.js is used for styling the format of text and allows us to create our own themes in the Node.js project.

 `npm i chalk`

-### Install ambient types for TypeScript
+### Install types for TypeScript
 Ambient types are types that get added to the global execution scope.

 `npm install --save-dev @types/inquirer`